-An in-class test (face-to-face) or an individual project, but not both (40%):
+An in-class test (face-to-face), an individual project, or homework (but not all of them) (35%):

-- Students either need to join a test or conduct an individual project, but not both.
-The lecturer will decide by the middle of the semester for which scheme (test or project) is adopted.
-Once decided, all students should do the same thing (a test or project).
-We never allow some students to do the test while others do a project. - The details of the individual project will be announced later (by the middle of the semester).
-The general idea is that students should role-play as a teacher/teaching assistant/marker of Public Finance in some specific ways (e.g. prepare some course materials/assignments).
-This is also not a group project and so each student is supposed to conduct their works independently. - If a test is to be conducted, it will be held in the last class on 16th April 2024.
+- Students either need to join a test, conduct an individual project, or submit a series of assignments.
+The lecturer will decide by the middle of the semester for which scheme (test, project or assignments) is adopted.
+Once decided, all students should do the same thing (a test, a project, or homework).
+We never allow some students to do the test while others do a project or homework. - The details of the individual project will be announced later (by the middle of the semester).
+The general idea is that students should role-play as a teacher/teaching assistant/marker of Public Finance in some specific way (e.g. prepare some course materials/assignments).
+This is also not a group project and so each student is supposed to conduct their works independently. - If homework is required, 6 to 8 assignments may be given when we move along. - If a test is to be conducted, it will be held in the last class on 28th Nov 2024.
 Therefore, all students must make sure that they can attend this last class.
 Drop the course if you are not available.